Targeted Advertising in Elections: Model

 Finally, we specify the voters' off-path beliefs and show that the challenger does not have profitable deviations.
 When $x \in M$, the challenger receives the highest possible payoff and, therefore, has no profitable deviations.
 We thus do not restrict voters' beliefs for off-path messages $m \subset M$.
 Conversely, when the challenger's policy outcome is not in $M$, his on-path payoff is zero; a profitable deviation would require sending a message that results in a win.
 To deter such deviations, we require voters to hold skeptical beliefs.
 Specifically, for any off-path message $m \not\subset M$, we restrict the voters' posterior to be an element of $\Delta(m \cap M^c)$.
-This ensures that any off-path message induces a posterior belief supported on $M^c$ and, as established in the previous paragraph, that posterior prompts some members of each decisive coalition to reject.
+This ensures that any message that the challenger can send when $x \notin M$ induces a public posterior supported on $M^c$, after which the challenger loses the election, as shown in the previous paragraph.
 This completes the equilibrium characterization and the proof. \end{proof}

 \cref{thm1:PA} essentially states that an election is winnable with public advertising if and only if the representative voter is left or right.
 Furthermore, in winnable elections, the challenger effectively caters to the representative voter: a set of ``winning'' policy outcomes is implementable if it contains that voter's approval set and satisfies her obedience constraint.
-The former condition ensures that the representative voter (and thus every voter in some decisive coalition) strictly prefers to reject after {\it every} message available to the challenger when $x \notin M$.
+The former condition ensures that the representative voter (and thus some voter in every decisive coalition) strictly prefers to reject after {\it every} message available to the challenger when $x \notin M$.
 The latter condition guarantees that the representative voter (and thus every voter in some decisive coalition) approves after message $M$.
 In \cref{section:baseline}, we will characterize the largest implementable set of winning policy outcomes for a left-leaning election in which all voters' bliss points are the same.

 Under simple majority, we arrive at a familiar characterization of elections that are unwinnable with public advertising.

 \begin{corollary} Under simple majority, the challenger's odds of winning are zero in every equilibrium of the public advertising game if and only if the status quo is the median voter's bliss point. \end{corollary}